mph-/lcapy/doc/netlists.rst

    `Ename Np Nm inamp Nip Nim Nrp Nrm Ad Ac Rf`

-- Current-controlled current source (CCVS) of current gain F.  The control current is defined as the current flowing through the zero value voltage source Vcontrol.
-Note, the positive control current flows into the positive node of Vcontrol.
+- Current-controlled current source (CCVS) of current gain F.  The control current is defined as the current flowing through the control component, from its positive node to its negative node.

    `Fname Np Nm Vcontrol F`